opus1993/pubrepo/content/post/2021-03-01-data-evangelist-part-3/index.md

 Specifically, **digital transformation** as it is understood by some business stakeholders and IT does not facilitate adopting the culture of Data Science and Machine Learning for AI. **Digital transformation** is software automation centric.
 It is the promise of easy BI with the governance of "no." There is no innovation or competitive advantage created.
 As such, it is a control room task list rather than a strategy.

-**Digital transformation** as we know it today is unnecessary, creating barriers on the path to modernizing entire business models.
+Vashishta argues that **Digital transformation** as we know it today is unnecessary, creating barriers on the path to modernizing entire business models.
 In it, IT builds magnificent walls and moats, and organizational units each develop their own knowledge islands.
 In contrast, startups not burdened by legacy systems unleash talent and deliver customer value far more quickly and effectively.
 Abandoning **digital transformation** is more efficient than inserting it into existing departments.
 We need to talk about how.

 The first step of strategic planning in any context is full lifecycle **research**.
 Embracing a Data Science and Machine Learning strategy is no different. **Research** results in artifacts the business uses to inform strategic planning.
 Once a supported strategy has been built, each subsequent  iteration builds competitive advantage.
 Unique data sets and models create a high wall because they are difficult for competitors to reproduce.